george24601/notes/specific/mysql/lock.md

 ### Intention Locks

-InnoDB supports multiple granularity locking which permits coexistence of row locks and table locks.

 For example, a statement such as LOCK TABLES ...
 WRITE takes an exclusive lock (an X lock) on the specified table.
 To make locking at multiple granularity levels practical, InnoDB uses intention locks.
 Intention locks are table-level locks that indicate which type of lock (shared or exclusive) a transaction requires later for a row in a table.

 Before a transaction can acquire a shared lock on a row or a table, it must first acquire an intention to share (IS) lock or stronger on the TABLE.